using DelimitedFiles, CSV, DataFrames

 Watching the surge cross the bay

-The slider below scrubs through the FD solution: 73 snapshots, 5 minutes of real time per step, total 6 hours.
-Drag the handle to follow the surge from rest, through the two peaks, to the trailing ring-down.
+The movie below plays through the FD solution: 121 snapshots, 5 minutes of real time per step, total 10 hours.
+It loops automatically (click the image to pause or resume); watch the surge rise from rest, through the two peaks, and then the slow drain-out as the piled-up water leaks back to the ocean through the bay’s open rims, until by the 10-hour mark the bay has nearly returned to rest.
 The red triangle is the Brisbane River source, the gold discs are the four tide gauges, and grey is land.

-A few things to notice as you scrub:
+A few things to notice as it plays:

 - Wave speed depends on depth. c = \sqrt{g\,H}.
 In the inner bay (H \approx 6\,\text{m}) that is about 8\,\text{m/s}; along the eastern deep trough you can see the wavefront noticeably faster.